OMEGAZEROABSOLUTE/THESPIRAL/README_OPERATOR.md

 ## Download Models

 The INANNA chat agent requires the DeepSeek-R1 weights from Hugging Face.
+Download them **before** running the chat command or the loader will raise a `FileNotFoundError`.
 Follow these steps to place the model under `INANNA_AI/models`.

 1. Install the dependencies using the optional development extras: